microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrollment/beta/docs/Update-MgBetaRoleManagement.md

           - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
           - `[Description <String>]`: A short explanation of the policies that are enforced by authenticationContextClassReference.
 This value should be used to provide secondary text to describe the authentication context class reference when building user facing admin experiences.
 For example, selection UX.
           - `[DisplayName <String>]`: A friendly name that identifies the authenticationContextClassReference object when building user-facing admin experiences.
 For example, a selection UX.
           - `[IsAvailable <Boolean?>]`: Indicates whether the authenticationContextClassReference has been published by the security admin and is ready for use by apps.
-When it is set to false, it should not be shown in selection UX used to tag resources with authentication context class values.
-It will still be shown in the Conditionall Access policy authoring experience.
+When it's set to false, it shouldn't be shown in selection UX used to tag resources with authentication context class values.
+It will still be shown in the Conditional Access policy authoring experience.
 Supports $filter (eq).
         - `[AuthenticationContextId <String>]`:
         - `[Description <String>]`: Description for the action.
 Supports $filter (eq).
         - `[IsAuthenticationContextSettable <Boolean?>]`: